Folayimi/Cool-To-do-App/README.md

-# This Project is a solution to Bank Landing Page Challenge!
+# This Project is a solution to a Todo App Challenge!

 # Getting Started with Create React App